- Occupation:Student, Professional, Retired

-Do you have an idea for a project that would be valuable to do?
-Do you have time to spare and an entrepreneurial flare?
-If you’re really familiar with the EA space and think your idea is really worthwhile, write up a project proposal to share with domain experts or in the relevant EA Facebook groups.
-Then, throw some elbow grease behind the project and try to get it off the ground!
-There are many ideas EAs have generated for projects one could run; you’re well off drawing inspiration from one of those.
+Do you have an idea for a valuable project?
+If you’re familiar with the EA space and think your idea is really worthwhile, write up a project proposal to share with domain experts or in certain EA Facebook groups.
+Then, if the idea still seems promising, get to work!

-You may find that a compelling product might be a software tool.
-Check out other projects EAs have done along these lines, such as stats software Guesstimate (product and launch story), decision-making mini-courses Clearer Thinking, and task-management system Complice.
-Then prototype and test demand for your idea, using the advice of Sprint or DesignKit. (h/t Richard Batty)
+Software tools are some of the easiest products to scale.
+If you’re considering that option, check out other digital projects EAs have done, such as the statistics application Guesstimate (product and launch story), the decision-making mini-courses of Clearer Thinking, and the task-management system Complice.
+You can prototype and test demand for your idea using the advice of Sprint or DesignKit.